grizzl/grizzl/README.md

 ## Copyright & Licensing

-Grizzl is Copyright (c) 2013 Chris Corbyn and licensed under the same terms as GNU Emacs.
+Grizzl is Copyright (c) 2013-2015 Chris Corbyn, Bozhidar Batsov and licensed under the same terms as GNU Emacs.